 Remember to look for out-in-the-open storage, too.
 For instance, if your current house has built-in shelving for your books, DVDs, and CDs and the new house doesn’t, will there be room for the shelving you’ll need to buy or build?
 If you display lots of collectibles or extra vases on shelves between your window and ceiling, will the new home’s ceiling height allow for that?

-Does the laundry room work for you?
-Do you mind heading downstairs to the basement for every load?
+The laundry room is yet another room (albeit a typically less glamorous one) where you’ll spend plenty of time during weekly chores.
+Ask yourself some important questions about its location: Do you mind heading downstairs to the basement for every load?
 Will a laundry room near the home office create a noise problem?
 Will you have a place to fold and iron?

-Proximity.
 If you’re used to talking with neighbors over the fence, walking together for exercise, or meeting at the local coffee shop, see if your new neighborhood will offer the same.
-“Be sure that dream house on an acre or two isn’t like a desert island where you have to drive to see anyone,” says Bert Sperling, founder of Sperling’s Best Places and author of Best Places To Raise Your Family.
+“Be sure that dream house on an acre or two isn’t like a desert island where you have to drive to see anyone,” says Bert Sperling, founder of Sperling’s Best Places and author of Best Places To Raise Your Family (available on Amazon).

 On the other hand, if you’re a more solitary person, ensure that the home has enough space between you and your neighbors for your comfort level.

 Is the house close to the places that are most important to you?
 Scout out the nearest grocery store, gas station, school, and place of worship—not to mention learning how far the house is from your workplace.
 Will it bother you to drive 15 miles to get to your favorite bookstore?